taarimalta/taari-mock-graph-api/README.md

 These scripts use `curl` and require `jq` for pretty-printing JSON.
 They will create, query, update, and delete sample records.

+## User-Domain Access (examples)

+A new set of GraphQL operations is available to manage user access to domains.
+See `http/user-domain-access.graphql` for example queries and mutations covering:

+- Granting and revoking single domain access
+- Granting and revoking multiple domains in a single mutation
+- Checking whether a user has access to a domain
+- Listing domains accessible to a user (paginated)
+- Listing users with access to a domain (paginated)

+You can run those examples against the dev server (http://localhost:4000/graphql) using a GraphQL client or by copying the queries into your IDE.

 ## 🧑‍💻 Testing with a GraphQL Client

 You can also test the API interactively using a GraphQL client: